nkolovo/Accugolf_Middleware/README.md

 # accugolfmiddleware
-Apps that read, detect, model, and send ball/swing info to games
+Apps that read, detect, model, and send ball/swing info to unity games